Detecting possible cognitive impairment is the first step in determining whether or not a patient needs further cognitive tests and evaluation.

 - More time to plan for the future

-- Lessened anxieties about unknown problems
+- Lessened anxieties about the unknown

 - An opportunity to participate in decisions about care, transportation, living options, financial and legal matters